therearedoors/ood-refactoring/README.md

 - Use tests to constantly verify  code is still working after each change
 - Start with small changes such as rename variable, then move on to more complex refactorings such as extract method

-If you are not sure what to do next, check out `hints.md`.
+If you are not sure what to do next or are stuck, check out the files in `hints` folder for each step.

 In industry, you could spend a long time endless trying to improve the same piece of code.
 Refactoring is never finished, it's something we do continuously, so at some point you need to decide it's "good enough".
-For this exercise, aim to complete **one or more** of the refactorings in each step.
+For this exercise, try to complete **one or more** of the refactorings in each step.

 ### Core
 - Rename Method